-The material is 20Cr2Ni4A steel, and its chemical composition is shown in Table 1.
+The material used is 20Cr2Ni4A steel, and its chemical composition is presented in Table 1.

 Fig. 1 Thin-walled gear

 Table 1 Chemical Composition of 20Cr2Ni4A Steel Thin walled Gear

 The original quenching process plan took into account the problem of parts warping due to their shape characteristics.
 However, the plan overlooked the thin-wall characteristics of the parts and only added a quenching mandrel to control the roundness change of the inner hole.